symcollab/CryptoSolve/Readme.txt

 # CryptoSolve

-To install run the following in the terminal at the root directory of the project:
+To install, run the following in the terminal at the root directory of the project:
 ```bash
 ./install.sh
 source ~/.profile